uchicago-cs/cmsc22000/website/syllabus.rst

 web application will be done collaboratively in the same teams as the course project.

-By the end of the quarter, each student with have a deployable web application that they are welcome to deploy publicly on a cloud provider, so they can demonstrate the application to friends, colleagues, prospective employers, etc.
+By the end of the quarter, each student will have a deployable web application that they are welcome to deploy publicly on a cloud provider, so they can demonstrate the application to friends, colleagues, prospective employers, etc.